Denmark Farm is managed by charity The Shared Earth Trust with a board of voluntary Trustees.

 Jessie lives in Ciliau Aeron and works as a holistic massage therapist and glamping provider.
 She moved to Wales 6 years ago from Bristol where she worked in regeneration in its many different forms from community based to urban planning to market towns.
 She is a qualified social enterprise advisor.

 She grew up grubbing about in the rivers and rock pools of Exmoor in North Devon before her family moved to London which ensured a lifelong devotion to the Wild and an enduring heart felt understanding of why we need it.
-Before she was somehow sidetracked into the complex world of economic regeneration her passion was conservation and she holds a Certificate in Conservation from Birkbeck University.
+Before she was somehow sidetracked into the complex world of economic regeneration her passion was conservation and she holds a Certificate in Conservation from Birkbeck College.
 Her passion now however is people.
 What moves the, drives them, holds them together and brings them their ease.
 For this reason she specialises in marketing which is all about talking to people and tourism which is concerned with providing people with a ‘sacred space’ outside their day to day lives.
 She joined the board in 2018 to focus on these areas.

 Lizzie has had a life-long enthusiasm for natural history, and first moved to Ceredigion in the mid 1990s to study Environmental Biology at Aberystwyth University.
 Following a PhD in fungal ecology in Aberystwyth and a season on Skomer Island as a seabird field worker, she returned to Ceredigion in 2003 as a nature reserve manager for the Wildlife Trust of South and West Wales, where she first started working in partnership with Denmark Farm.
 She still works for the Wildlife Trust, in the role of Conservation Manager for west Wales.
 She is particularly interested in conservation land management, species conservation and biological recording, and hopes to bring this professional experience to support Denmark Farm.
 She is now based in Carmarthenshire but works throughout west Wales.